jlumbroso/prog-exam-room-allocation/src/PE1.md

 ## The Exam

 **Step 1**.
-The starting code you ran in the last step only prints out the first room.
-Modify the `printRooms` function so that it prints out all `numRooms` rooms, by adding a loop.
+The starting code you ran in Step 0 only prints the first room.
+Modify the `printRooms` function so that it prints all `numRooms` rooms, by using a loop.
 If your changes are successful, when you compile and run it, `ZoomRooms` should now print out the headers for Rooms 0 and 1, as shown below.
 Note that there are still no student names printed yet, which will be addressed in the next step.

 ```
 $ java-introcs ZoomRooms greedy 3